Summer Bummer: Critical reception

 Frank Guan of Vulture stated "Summer Bummer is about love.
 But the music on 'Bummer carries with it an unprecedented charge.
 Boi-1da and T-Minus, A-list producers renowned for their work with Drake and other rap artists, have laced Lana with a heat-dazed, shade-cooled beat, a banger situated halfway between beach and trap.
-It's a track that any rapper would be proud to surf over, and Rocky knows it, delivering a calmly boastful, well-tailored verse punctuated by a choice, subdued set of A$AP affiliate Playboy Carti's ad-libs.
+It's a track that any rapper would be proud to surf over, and Rocky knows it, delivering a calmly boastful, well-tailored verse punctuated by a choice, subdued set of A$AP affiliate Playboi Carti's ad-libs.
 Meanwhile Lana's voice, passionate and aching yet effortless and chill, sings to a lover free to change yet fated to accept her love.
 Racial subtext slips in through lines about white lines and black beaches, though the real poetic highlight is the blood-red sangrias.
 After years in the dark, Lana's love with hip-hop is out in the open again, and like any love, it feels as if no time has passed at all."
 The Washington Post's Chris Richards claimed "The album's most narcotic single, Summer Bummer, is an echo of Del Rey's trademark hit, Summertime Sadness, only more evocative.
 Picture the singer idling around in the July heat, slowly typing out a telepathic love letter inside her skull.
 She's listening to the radio, and her mind is drifting between external sensation and internal desire.
 We hear the voices of Playboi Carti and A$AP Rocky splashing around the background—they're hip-hop in the summer, the song on the airwaves."